-The Paxton Boys struck Conestoga Indiantown at dawn on December 14, 1763.
-“Fifty-seven Men, from some of our Frontier Townships,” Benjamin Franklin later reported in his Narrative of the Late Massacres in Lancaster County, “came, all well-mounted, and armed with Firelocks, Hangers and Hatchets, having travelled through the Country in the Night, to Conestogoe Manor.”
-Only six Indians were in the town at the time, “the rest being out among the neighbouring White People, some to sell the Baskets, Brooms and Bowls they manufactured.”
-The Paxton Boys killed these six and burned Conestoga Indiantown to the ground.
+The Paxton Boys, frontier militiamen on an unauthorized expedition, struck Conestoga Indiantown at dawn on December 14, 1763.
+"Fifty-seven Men, from some of our Frontier Townships, who had projected the Destruction of this little Commonwealth," Benjamin Franklin wrote in his Narrative of the Late Massacres in Lancaster County, "came, all well-mounted, and armed with Firelocks, Hangers [a kind of short sword] and Hatchets, having travelled through the Country in the Night, to Conestogoe Manor."
+Only six people were in the town at the time, "the rest being out among the neighboring White People, some to sell the Baskets, Brooms and Bowls they manufactured."
+The Paxton Boys killed these six and burned their settlement to the ground.

-The remaining fourteen Conestoga Indians were removed to the Lancaster jail for their safety, but on December 27 the Paxton Boys rode into town in broad daylight and finished the job they had started two weeks earlier.
-Fifty men, “armed as before, dismounting, went directly to the Work-house and by Violence broke open the Door,” Franklin observed, “and entered with the utmost Fury in their Countenances.”
-They slaughtered the fourteen Indians sheltering inside, including the eight children.
+After the murders, local magistrates removed the remaining fourteen residents to the Lancaster jail and workhouse for their safety, but on December 27 the Paxton Boys rode into that town to continue the attack they had started two weeks earlier.
+Fifty men, "armed as before, dismounting, went directly to the Work-house and by Violence broke open the Door," Franklin reported, "and entered with the utmost Fury in their Countenances."
+Within a matter of minutes they had slaughtered the fourteen individuals sheltering at the workhouse, including the eight children.

-The Paxton Boys were fully aware of the symbolic significance of their actions.
-They exterminated defenseless, non-belligerent Indians to make the point that all Indians were the same.
-And they slaughtered the Conestogas on government property.
-In perpetrating the massacres, they deliberately repudiated the Indian policy of William Penn.
+The Paxton men were fully aware of the symbolic and political significance of their actions.
+They murdered unarmed, peaceable Conestoga people to make the point that all Indians were the same.
+And they slaughtered the Conestogas on government property in broad daylight.
+In perpetrating the massacres, they repudiated the settlement policy of William Penn.

-Inspired by Quaker principles of compassion and tolerance, Penn had founded his colony in 1682 as a “holy experiment” in which Christians and Indians could live together in harmony.
-He referred to this ideal society as the “Peaceable Kingdom.”
-The nineteenth-century Quaker artist Edward Hicks produced a series of allegorical paintings of the Peaceable Kingdom, based on a theme from the Book of Isaiah, in which he always included Penn’s legendary (and probably mythical) meeting with the Delaware Indians under the elm tree at Shackamaxon, in present-day Philadelphia.
-In pursuit of his harmonious vision, Penn treated the Indians in his province with unusual respect and decency.
-(For Penn’s use of the term “holy experiment," reference "John Penn to James Harrison" in Further Reading).
-The Conestogas revered him, his children, and his grandchildren.
+Inspired by Quaker principles, Penn had founded his colony in 1682 as a "holy experiment" in which Christians and Indians could live together in harmony.
+He drew the model of his colony from the "Peaceable Kingdom" envisioned in the Book of Isaiah.
+That dream proved surprisingly resilient.
+In fact, the nineteenth-century Quaker artist Edward Hicks produced a series of paintings of the Peaceable Kingdom in which he always included Penn's legendary meeting with the Delaware peoples under the elm tree at Shackamaxon, in present-day Philadelphia.
+In pursuit of his vision, William Penn treated the native peoples in his province with uncommon respect (John Penn to James Harrison).

-In the West, meanwhile, on either side of the Susequehannah River, Native Americans faced an even greater threat from squatters, most of them Presbyterians of Ulster extraction.
-Ulster settlers began to arrive in Pennsylvania at the beginning of the eighteenth century, intruding on unpurchased Indian lands as squatters.
-They immediately came into conflict with the Penn family, who were both the rulers and landlords of the province.
-As early as 1730, a generation before the Paxton Boy massacres, a group of Ulster squatters temporarily occupied Conestoga Manor, declaring that it was “against the Laws of God and Nature that so much Land Should lie idle while so many Christians wanted it to labour on and raise their Bread.”
-(Reference "James Logan to John, Thomas, and Richard Penn" in Further Reading).
+Immigrants from the province of Ulster, in the north of Ireland, also posed a threat to Pennsylvania's native peoples.
+These settlers began to arrive in Pennsylvania at the beginning of the eighteenth century and set up as squatters along the frontier, ignoring the land rights of the native peoples and the Penn family alike.
+They claimed the land by "tomahawk right"—marking trees at a distance from one another with their axes, and declaring the territory between these trees as their own.
+As early as 1730, a generation before the Paxton massacres, a group of Ulster squatters temporarily occupied Conestoga Manor, declaring that it was "against the Laws of God and Nature that so much Land Should lie idle while so many Christians wanted it to labour on and raise their Bread" (James Logan to John, Thomas, and Richard Penn).

-Conflict between western colonists and Native Americans intensified during the French and Indian War (1754-63).
-Expelled from their native lands in eastern Pennsylvania, the Delaware Indians west of the Susquehanna River sided with the French as the lesser of two evils and launched devastating raids on settlers Pennsylvania.
-The provincial government responded by declaring war on the Delawares and, for the first time, establishing a provincial militia.
-A handful of strict pacifist Quaker activists, led by Israel Pemberton, remained true to William Penn’s vision and protested vigorously, but the Peaceable Kingdom was at an end.
-Frontier settlers did most of the fighting and, from their perspective, both the Quaker-dominated Assembly and the proprietary executive branch seemed callously indifferent to their fate.
+Conflict between western colonists and native peoples intensified during the Seven Years' War (1756–1763).
+Expelled from their lands in eastern Pennsylvania, most of the Delawares and Shawnees west of the Susquehanna River sided with the French as the lesser of two evils and launched devastating raids on frontier settlers.
+The colonial government in Philadelphia responded by declaring war on the Delawares and, for the first time, establishing a militia.
+A handful of strict Quakers remained true to William Penn's pacifist vision, but the Peaceable Kingdom had come to an end.
+Frontier settlers did most of the fighting during the war and, from their perspective, both branches of the government in Philadelphia—the Quaker-dominated Assembly and executive branch, run by the Penn family—seemed indifferent to their wishes.

-No sooner had the British secured imperial mastery over North America in 1763 than the short-sighted policies of Sir Jeffery Amherst helped trigger Pontiac’s War, the largest Indian rebellion in colonial American history.
-As Delaware and Shawnee Indians once again launched raids east of the Susquehanna River, embattled frontier settlers re-lived the nightmare of the French and Indian War.
-In December 1763 the Paxton Boys unleashed the full force of their accumulated rage against Indians and the provincial government by attacking the defenseless Conestogas.
+No sooner had the British defeated the French in 1763 than Pontiac's War, the largest Indian war in colonial American history, erupted.
+Delawares and Shawnees once again launched raids east of the Susquehanna River.
+Frontier settlers re-lived the nightmare of the Seven Years' War.
+It was in this context, in December 1763, that the Paxton men carried out their massacre.

-Instead of a war of weapons, a war of words ensued.
-Presbyterian supporters of the Paxton Boys, in uneasy alliance with the Anglican faction surrounding the Penn family, did battle with Benjamin Franklin and the Quaker party.
-The debate, which featured more than sixty pamphlets and ten political cartoons, went far beyond the immediate issue of the Conestoga massacres to address the fundamental question of how Pennsylvania ought to be ruled.
+When several hundred Paxton Boys reached Germantown, just six miles outside Philadelphia, they were met by a delegation led by Benjamin Franklin, who persuaded them to write down their grievances.
+Their spokesmen, Matthew Smith and James Gibson, submitted a Declaration and a Remonstrance for consideration by the colonial government, and what followed was a war of words instead of a war of weapons.
+Presbyterian supporters of the Paxton Boys in alliance with the Anglican faction surrounding the Penn family battled Benjamin Franklin and the Quaker party in print.
+The debate, which featured more than sixty pamphlets and ten political cartoons, went far beyond the immediate issue of the Conestoga massacres to address the fundamental question of how Pennsylvania ought to be governed.

-Despite Franklin’s efforts, the Paxton Boys went unpunished.
-Nobody was investigated let alone arrested or prosecuted.
-The result was wave after wave of violence on the frontier, culminating in total war against Indians during the American Revolution.
-The Paxton Boys’ brutality was anomalous as late as 1763, in Pennsylvania at least, but during the Revolution it became commonplace.
+Despite Franklin's efforts, the Paxton murderers went unpunished.
+Nobody was investigated, let alone arrested or prosecuted.
+As a result, like-minded settlers on the Pennsylvania frontier felt free to behave in similar ways.
+The result was wave after wave of violence on the frontier, culminating in total war against indigenous peoples during the American Revolution.
+In Pennsylvania, the Paxton Boys' brutality was the exception as late as 1763, but during the Revolution it became commonplace.

-This essay is based on a book by Kevin Kenny, Peaceable Kingdom Lost: The Paxton Boys and the Destruction of William Penn’s Holy Experiment (Oxford University Press, 2009) © 2009 by Kevin Kenny.
+This essay is based on Kevin Kenny, Peaceable Kingdom Lost: The Paxton Boys and the Destruction of William Penn’s Holy Experiment (Oxford University Press, 2009).